-- Leak in suction line - Fill the system with fluid and hydro statically test.
-Tighten connections or replace leaky components. - Air entering pump through "O" rings Hydrostatically test the pump looking for leaks.
-Replace faulty "O" rings. - Insufficient NPSH or too much suction lift - Relocate pump, supply tank, or both to improve inlet conditions.
+- Leak in suction line Fill the system with fluid and hydrostatically test.
+Tighten connections or replace leaky components. - Air entering pump through inlet seal or "O" rings - Hydrostatically test the pump and look for leaks.
+Replace faulty seals or "O" rings. - Insufficient NPSH or too much suction lift Relocate pump, supply tank, or both to improve inlet conditions.
 Increase suction pressure.
 Reduce fluid temperature.
 Select a pump with lower NPSH requirements.

-6E Excessive Power Consumption
+5E Excessive Power Consumption

-- Speed too high Check RPM with tachometer.

-- Discharge head too high -

-Install a pressure gauge at the discharge to determine the actual operating pressure.
+- Speed too high Check RPM with tachometer. - Discharge head too high Install a pressure gauge at the discharge to determine the actual operating pressure.
 Compare readings with pump performance curve.
-A different pump, motor or both may be necessary.

-- Specific gravity or viscosity too high Check fluid involved.
-A different motor may be necessary.

-- 4. Mechanical damage Turn pump over by hand.
+A different pump, motor, or both may be necessary. - Specific gravity or viscosity too high - Check fluid involved.
+A different motor may be necessary. - 4.
+Mechanical damage Turn pump over by hand.
 After a few days run in period, all models should turn over by hand with no tight spots.
 An exception to this is when the pump has been idle for some time.
+In this

-In this case, run the pump for a few hours before checking for tight spots.
-If there is suspicion of damage, remove the pump from service and disassemble for inspection.
+- case, run the pump for a few hours before checking for tight spots.
+If there is a suspicion of damage, remove the pump from service and disassemble for inspection.

-- Pump not fully broken in -

-It is normal for new pumps to consume higher than normal current

-during the break-in period.
-If high

-power consumption persists beyond

-a few weeks, it is unlikely that further

-operation will reduce consumption.
+- Pump not fully "broken in" It is normal for new pumps to consume higher than normal current during the break-in period.
+If high power consumption persists beyond a few weeks, it is unlikely that further operation will reduce consumption.

-- Pump not properly adjusted Loosen all nuts on pump exactly one turn.
-Follow the instructions in Section 5E Testing and Final Adjustments for repositioning fasteners.
+- Pump not properly adjusted -

+Loosen all nuts on pump exactly

+one turn.
+Follow the instructions in

+4G Testing and Final Adjustments

+for repositioning fasteners.

-6F Pump Vibrates or Is Noisy
+5F Pump Vibrates Or Is Noisy

-- Insecure mounting Follow instructions in Section 2. - Piping load on pump - Install piping supports and check to see that there is no strain on the pump.

-- Mechanical damage - If mechanical damage is suspected, check first to determine if pump turns freely.
-Disassemble for inspection if tight spots are found. - 4.
-Pump has a high pitched whine This is typical of a regenerative turbine pump.
+- Pump and motor are mis-aligned Follow the installation instructions for proper alignment. - Insecure mounting Follow instructions in Section 2, 2B Foundation. - Piping load on pump Install piping supports and check to see that there is no strain on the pump. - Mechanical damage If mechanical damage is suspected, check first to determine if the pump turns freely.
+Disassemble for inspection if tight spots are found. - Pump has a high pitched whine - This is typical of a regenerative turbine pump.
 The intensity should increase as pressure increases.

-Over a period of a few weeks the noise level will diminish and will be noticeably quieter as it approaches a run-in condition.
+Over a period of a few weeks the

+noise level will diminish and will become noticeably quieter as the pump approaches a "run in" condition.

-6G Mechanical Problems
+5G Mechanical Problems

-- Short bearing life -

-Bearings damaged due to leaky
+- Short bearing life Bearings damaged due to leaky seals.

-seals.
 Coupling misalignment.
-Piping

-load on pump.
-RPM or pressure too

-high.

-- Pump locked up -

-Pump dried out and close clear ances rusty.
-Follow installation

-instructions for loosening the pump.
+Piping load on pump.
+RPM or pump pressure too high. - Pump locked up Pump dried out and close clearance areas rusted.
+Follow installation instructions for loosening the pump.
 Foreign material in pump.
-Flush

-out.
-Disassemble if flushing is not

-successful.

-- Pump leaks -

-Seal or "O" rings are usually the

-problem.
-Disassembly and replace ment is the solution if tightening the

-through bolts has no effect.
+Flush out.
+Disassemble if flushing is not successful. - Pump leaks Seal or "O" rings are usually the problem.
+Disassembly and replacement is the solution if tightening the through bolts has no effect.

-6H Seal Leakage
+5H Seal Leakage